-Learning a guitar is challenging, but with this Fender guitar, the first steps become easier.
+Learning to play the guitar is challenging, but with this Fender guitar, the first steps become easier.
 The neck with rolled fingerboard edges ensures pulling the chords is simpler.
-It comes with a mahogany neck and a solid spruce top giving a more balanced, full-rounded sound.
-Good sound adds to volume and confidence when playing bright notes.
+It comes with a mahogany neck and a solid spruce top, giving it a more balanced, full-rounded sound.
+Good sound adds volume and confidence when playing bright notes.

 - Most Versatile Acoustic Guitar: Taylor Academy 10

-This is another one of the best acoustic guitars on the list with a solid sitka spruce top.
-This guitar comes at a slightly higher-end price, but if you’re serious about learning the guitar, this is an excellent choice.
+This is another one of the best acoustic guitars on the list with a solid Sitka spruce top.
+This guitar comes at a slightly higher price, but if you’re serious about learning the guitar, this is an excellent choice.
 It’s easy to play and gives out a well-balanced sound.
-It’s also versatile, coming with a natural finish, ebony fingerboard, and maple neck.
+It’s also versatile, coming with a natural finish, an ebony fingerboard, and a maple neck.

 - Best for Aspiring Rock Stars: Epiphone Hummingbird Studio